-Chris and Lisa Mattsen are a young, recently married interracial couple who have just moved into a "starter home" in an upper-middle class neighborhood near Los Angeles, California.
+Chris Mattsen (Wilson) and his wife Lisa (Washington) are a young, recently married interracial couple who have just moved into a "starter home" in an upper-middle class neighborhood near Los Angeles, California.
 Looking forward to starting their brand new life together, the Mattsens have few worries aside from getting settled in, and when they should start talking about starting a family.
-That is, until they meet their new neighbor, Abel Turner.
+That is, until they meet their new neighbor, Abel Turner (Jackson).

 Abel is an old-fashioned, conservative beat cop who has spent the last several years after his wife's death raising his two children in the very same neighborhood.
 He disapproves of Chris and Lisa's relationship, and wastes little time in letting them know how he feels about it... even going so far as to make vague threats, turn his security lights so that they shine directly into the couple's bedroom window, and sabotaging things around the house.
 When Chris responds in kind in an effort to show Abel that they are there to stay, the situation quickly escalates.
 With no fear from police interference due to being a cop himself, Abel becomes increasingly determined to drive his new neighbors out, and is willing to use any means necessary to do it.

 - Abusive Parents: Abel.
 The sad irony is, on some level, he genuinely means well and wants the best for his children, but his uber-strict and controlling ways turn him into this.

 - Adults Are Useless: There is hardly any screentime and only 1 or 2 scenes with characters beside Abel and the Mattsons.
 It seems as if the writer or director wanted to focus on the Mattsons with no outside support.
 They are quite stupid in their own ways after all, not complaining to anyone else but Lisa's father, who is the most prominent supporting character only having 5 minutes in 2 scenes in the film.